st-AR-gazer/tm_Auto-Enable-PB-Ghost/README.md

    ![CLI Screenshot](https://github.com/user-attachments/assets/65065c06-6ac1-4770-b3a2-a013607fdf0f)

-3. Enter the folder that contains all your replays. do not store my ~200 000 replays in the main Replays/ folder, as this massively increases boot time.
+3. Enter the folder that contains all your replays.
+   I do not store my ~200 000 replays in the main Replays/ folder, as this massively increases boot time.
 So I have to enter this path:
    ```
    C:\Users\ar\Documents\Trackmania2020\Replays_Offload\
    ```